 Timothy Hampton holds the Aldo Scaglione and Marie M. Burns Distinguished Professorship and directs the Townsend Humanities Center.
 He works on Renaissance and early modern European culture, in both English and the Romance languages.
 His research and teaching involve the relationship between politics and culture, and focus on such issues as the ideology of literary genre, the literary construction of nationhood, the relationship of poetry and music, and the history of diplomacy.
-He is the author, most recently, of "Fictions of Embassy: Literature and Diplomacy in Early Modern Europe."
-A new book, "Bob Dylan: How the Songs Work," will be published in spring 2019.
-He is currently writing a history of cheerfulness.
+He is the author, most recently, of "Fictions of Embassy: Literature and Diplomacy in Early Modern Europe" (Cornell, 2011), and "Bob Dylan: How the Songs Work," (Zone Books, 2019).
+A new book, a history of cheerfulness, will be out in the next year.

 Research Expertise and Interest